 This place name has been attracting a lot of attention from the cutting edge parents of late.
 It even inspired Mr. Lewis to pick it for his novel, Chronicles of Narnia Series.

 Cedric Diggory was the character who competed against Harry Potter in the game of Quidditch.
 Despite the high appeal of the character, Cedric failed to attract parents.
 So it would be a good option if you want something uncommon for your son.
 Cedric means ‘bounty’.

 Here we’re referring to the Fairy of the Night Cleon from the video game Bust-a-Move 4.
 It’s used for a female fairy here, but Cleon is essentially a baby boy name, meaning ‘glorious’.

-Cullen is the surname of the most beloved vampire family of all time, the Cullens from Twilight Saga.
+Cullen is the surname of the most beloved vampire family of all time, the gorgeous Cullens from Twilight Saga.
 This moniker originates in the Irish and means ‘handsome’.

-This name gained a widespread popularity via the blonde-haired, menacing wizard Draco Malfoy in the Harry Potter series.
+This name gained widespread popularity via the blonde-haired, menacing wizard Draco Malfoy in the Harry Potter series.
 Draco means ‘dragon’.

 Dylan is the cute and energetic hippie from the BBC television show Magic Roundabout.
 This Welsh name means ‘son of the sea’.

 Easton originates from the Old English phrase that means ‘island of stones’, but it means ‘magical power’.